ELEVATE-Project/documents/src/docusaurus/docs/settingup-mentoringservice.md

         ```
         $ docker run --name mentoring --add-host=host.docker.internal:host-gateway elevate/mentoring:1.0`
         ```
-        Refer [this](https://stackoverflow.com/a/24326540) for more information.
+        Refer [this Stack Overflow discussion](https://stackoverflow.com/a/24326540) for more information.

-### Remote Dependencies Steps
+### Setting up with Remote Dependencies

+To set up a docker service with remote dependencies:

-1. Update dependency (Mongo, Kafka etc) Ip addresses in .env with respective remote server IPs.
+1. Update dependency (such as Mongo, Kafka) IP addresses in **.env** with respective remote server IPs.

-    Eg:
+    For example:

     ```
      #MongoDb Connectivity Url